5 Gifts Ideas for a Frugal Christmas on a Budget

 You can have a frugal Christmas if you carefully plan and shop around.
 Spending more doesn’t make you more loved, but spending wisely helps.

 My husband and I both have divorced and remarried parents (our kids are lucky enough to have 7 grandparents).
 He has half-siblings, I have step-siblings.
-We have nieces and nephews on both sides of the family.
-Buying gifts for all of those people can really add up, so we have worked hard to find frugal Christmas gifts.

 This post may contain affiliate links & I may earn a small commission when you click on links – at no additional cost to you.
 As an Amazon Affiliate, I earn money from qualifying purchases.
 You can read the full disclaimer here.